Is Shingles Contagious? Causes, Symptoms & Treatment Explained | Gleneagles Hospitals

 Shingles Prevention and Treatment Measures

-Preventing and treating shingles quickly can reduce the risk of complications.
-Vaccination is the most effective method of preventing shingles.
+Preventing shingles and seeking early treatment are crucial to reducing the risk of complications, including post-shingles neuralgia.
+The shingles vaccine is the most effective method to prevent the infection.
 The vaccine, in particular, is recommended for those over the age of 50 and has been shown to reduce the risk of shingles and post-shingles neuralgia by 90%.

-There is no cure for shingles.
-Antiviral medications can be used to help reduce the severity, duration, and spread of the rash if taken within 72 hours of symptom onset.
-Pain relief medications can help relieve pain and discomfort.
+Currently, there is no cure for shingles, but antiviral medications can be used to help reduce the severity, duration, and spread of the rash if taken within 72 hours of symptom onset.
+Pain relief medications can be prescribed to alleviate pain and discomfort associated with the infection, helping improve overall recovery.

 Frequently Asked Questions

 Yes, some individuals may experience post-herpetic neuralgia, a condition in which chronic pain occurs after the rash clears.
-Other complications include vision problems if the rash occurs near the eyes.
+Other complications include vision problems if the rash occurs near the eyes, which require immediate medical attention to prevent permanent damage.

-A shingles rash can leave scars, especially if scratched or infected.
-It is important to keep the affected area clean and not to scratch.
+A shingles rash can leave scars, especially if the blisters are scratched or infected.
+To avoid scarring, it is important to keep the affected area clean, avoid scratching and seek appropriate medical treatment to promote healing.

-If you have any questions about shingles, contact us to make an appointment at the nearest Gleneagles Hospitals.
-For health checkups and screenings, please contact the nearest health screening centre to start your health journey with the right steps.
+If you have any questions about shingles or are experiencing symptoms, contact us to make an appointment at the nearest Gleneagles Hospitals.
+Early diagnosis and treatment are crucial for effective shingles management.
+For general health checkups and screenings, please contact the nearest health screening centre to start your health journey with the right steps.

 SuggestedArticles